thejaykid7/retrosite/docs/posts/android-handheld-guide.md

 This section will only cover the basics to get started.
 There's a lot for Wii and this page will be updated to cover other profiles soon.

-Wii Remote 1 select "Emulated Wii Remote, then select the cog button.
+Wii Remote 1 select "Emulated Wii Remote", then select the cog button.

 | Extension | Buttons   |
 | --------- | --------- |